Tag: Letters

 Joan Taylor

-Joan Taylor was 21 years old when the Korean War was taking place.
-She lived with her parents while her first husband was away at war.
-Joan Taylor provided care packages for her husband that included warm clothes because winter military clothes were not provided yet.
+Joan Taylor describes what it was like to be a young bride of a Korean War soldier.
+She recalls living with her parents while her first husband was away at war.
+She describes the care packages she made for her husband that included warm clothes because winter military clothes had yet been provided.

 Joe O. Apodaca